trmuitosoft1/Pratos/README.md

 > **Note**
 > The deployed Apps Script expects a specific sheet name in the target spreadsheet.
-> If you change that sheet name, update the Apps Script code accordingly so it continues to work.
+> If that sheet's name changes (for example, to "Sabores D´Agosto"), update the Apps Script code so it points to the new name.